ct-js/docs.ctjs.rocks/docs/README.md

         details: These two couple together greatly and let you effortlessly create randomized sounds with no code (except for <code>sounds.play('YourSound')</code>!)
       - title: Base classes for templates
         icon: icons
         details: Now your templates may be based not just on animated sprites but also on nine-slice patches, text labels, dynamic buttons, or empty containers.
 You can place and edit them as regular copies both in a room editor and in-game.
-More base classes coming after v4 release!
+More base classes coming after the v4 release!
       - title: Behaviors
         icon: brain
         details: A new scriptable asset type that you can use to define shared logic for rooms and templates.
 You can add behaviors to any template or room at any time, and most of the time even add or remove them dynamically!